tdhoward/mpsync/README.md

 # mpsync
 File sync tool for updating MicroPython devices

-This requires [mpfshell](https://github.com/wendlers/mpfshell), which can be installed with:
+This requires [mpfshell](https://github.com/wendlers/mpfshell), which can be installed with `pip install mpfshell`
-'''
-pip install mpfshell
-'''